arcturo/Railcar/README.md

 # Railcar

-Railcar is a fully isolate Rails development environment.
+Railcar is a fully isolated Rails development environment.
 The application itself is developed in MacRuby using XCode and Interface Builder.
 On first run, it will bootstrap itself with:

 * An isolated, Railcar-owned installation of Homebrew
 * RbEnv through Homebrew